LLRCMS/bye_splits/README.md

 ## Setup

-Please install the following from within the `conda` environment you should have already created:
+Please install the following from within the `mamba` environment you should have already created:

-    conda install -c conda-forge pyarrow
+    mamba install -c conda-forge pyarrow
     #if the above fails: python -m pip install pyarrow
     python3 -m pip install --upgrade pip setuptools #to avoid annoying "Setuptools is replacing distutils." warning